zxkevinxz/ai-hero/examples/vercel-ai-sdk/07-structured-outputs/readme.md

 });
 ```

 Let's give this a go and see what outputs we get.
-Let's ask how to make Babaganouche.
+Let's ask how to make Baba Ganoush.

 ```ts
 const recipe = await createRecipe(